dagronf/CIFilterFactory/README.md

 CIFilters are incredibly powerful and performant image processing tools that are quite difficult to use and bug-prone due to the String-based interface.

-I've always found the `CIFilter` interfaces to be :-
+I've always found the `CIFilter` interfaces to be

-1. Totally undiscoverable
-2. Easy to make mistakes as important keys are Strings
-3. Opaque - argument types are not enforced
+1. Hard to use due to the opaque interface (no code completion!), and
+2. Easy to make basic mistakes such as type mismatches etc. which would be very difficult to identify in a review (for example).
+Given that the parameters to filters are Any? values, there is no type checking around the api.

-This library is an attempt to provide a typesafe, discoverable interface to CIFilter.
+This library is an attempt to automatically generate a typesafe, discoverable wrapper interface to CIFilter.

 ### Type safety and discovery